frostmute/hermes-clipper/docs/blog/01-The-Friction-of-Filing.md

-# The Friction of Filing: Why Most Bookmarks Go to Die
+# The Friction of Filing

 ### Genesis Part 1
 *Reflecting on the move from static storage to agentic partnership.*